-This Summary Plan Description (SPD) provides a summary of the Windstream Pension Plan (the "Plan") as in effect on July 1, 2023, including a summary of the benefit transferred to the Plan from the Pension Plan of The Concord Telephone Company (the "Concord Plan").
-Certain capitalized terms such as Normal Retirement Age or Year of Service are defined in Appendix I: Important Terminology.
+This Summary Plan Description ("SPD") provides a summary of the Windstream Pension Plan (the "Plan") as in effect on July 1, 2023, including a summary of the benefit transferred to the Plan from the D&E Communications, Inc. Employees' Retirement Plan (the "D&E Plan").
+Certain capitalized terms such as Normal Retirement Age and Vesting Service are defined in Appendix I: Important Terminology.

-This SPD has been prepared specifically for current nonbargaining employees of Windstream who had their Concord Plan benefit transferred to the Plan.
+This SPD has been prepared specifically for current employees of Windstream who had their D&E Plan benefit transferred to the Plan.
 Separate SPDs have been prepared for other Windstream employees, including those employees who are covered by a collective bargaining agreement.
-In general, participation in the Plan is closed.

 Generally, this SPD applies to you if you are actively employed on or after July 1, 2023.
-If your employment terminated or if you retired before July 1, 2023, some provisions described herein do not apply to you.
-Your accrued benefit is determined by the terms of the Concord Plan in effect at your termination of employment.
+If your employment terminated or if you retired before July 1, 2023, some provisions in this SPD may not apply to you.
+Generally, your Plan benefit, if any, will be subject to the provisions of the Plan in effect at your termination of employment.
 However, the administrative information described in the SPD will apply to your benefit, such as access to benefit information, how to request a distribution, governmental limits on benefits, claims procedures and your rights under the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
 If you have any questions regarding your specific situation, please contact a Merrill Service Representative at 1-800-228-4015.

-Except in limited circumstances (e.g., see "Qualified Domestic Relations Order" section below, your pension is for the exclusive benefit of you and your spouse upon retirement.
+Except in limited circumstances (e.g., see "Qualified Domestic Relations Order" section below), your pension is for the exclusive benefit of you and your spouse upon retirement.
 As such, it is generally not subject to the claims of creditors.
 Also, you may not borrow against your pension benefit or pledge it as collateral.